Master of Arts: Netherlands

 In the Netherlands, the Master of Arts and the Master of Science degrees were introduced in 2002.
 Until that time, a single program that led to the doctorandus degree (or the ingenieur degree in the case of technical subjects) was in effect, which comprised the same course-load as the bachelor's and master's programs put together.
 Those who had already started the doctorandus program could, upon completing it, opt for the doctorandus degree, which gave the title "Doctorandus" before their name, abbreviated to 'drs.'; in the case of ingenieur, this would be 'ir.'), or else opt for a master's degree as postnominals behind their name, in accordance with the new standard ('MA' or 'MSc').
 A master's degree can take one or two years to complete.

 Poland

 The Polish equivalent of Master of Arts is "magister" (its abbreviation "mgr" is placed before one's name, like the title Dr).
 At the technical universities, a student is awarded with inżynier (engineer) after three years and then with "magister" after completing another two years of study and graduating.
 Such persons use titles "mgr inż".
 In the 1990s, the MA programs usually lasting five years were replaced by separate three-year bachelor's and two-year master's programs.
-The degree is awarded in the arts (literature, foreign languages, filmmaking, theatre etc.), natural sciences, mathematics, computer science fields, and economics.
+The degree is awarded in the arts (visual arts, literature, foreign languages, filmmaking, theatre etc.), natural sciences, mathematics, computer science fields, and economics.
 The completion of a research thesis is required.
 All master's degrees in Poland qualify for a doctorate program.